TheTechnobear/MEC/README.md

 (Windows is also planned, most of the software already runs on Windows)

-#Building and Running standalone MEC application (mec-app)
+#Building and Running

-please see the various documents in the docs folder
+please see the various documents in the docs sub-folder

 #Credits
 Id like to thank the following open source projects for helping make this possible: